 Employer Retirement Plans

 If you’re like many, your largest investment asset is in your employer’s retirement plan, such as a 401(k) or 403(b) plan.
-To find out about your protection, start by checking to see if your account is insured by the FDIC insurance, which isn’t likely, or covered by SIPC.
+To find out about your protection, start by checking to see whether your account is insured by the FDIC insurance (which isn’t likely) or covered by SIPC.

 If your employer goes bankrupt, your funds are generally protected.
 Most retirement plan assets aren’t held by your employer—they’re often in a special trust from which the employer cannot withdraw.
 However, if your employer falls on hard times, it’s a good idea to monitor your accounts: make sure that no withdrawals are being made, and that your contributions actually go into the plan every pay period.

 If you participate in a nonqualified plan, such as a 457(f) or top-hat plan, you could very well lose money if your employer goes bankrupt.
 Those assets are considered property of your employer and might be available to creditors.

-What if your 401(k) loses money in a market crash?
+What if your 401(k) were to lose money in a market crash?
 Can you insure against that?
-Generally, no. Most 401(k) plans are not FDIC insured (some plans offer one or two investment options within the plan that are FDIC insured—but most investment options are not).
+Generally, no. Most 401(k) plans are not FDIC insured.
+Some plans offer one or two investment options within the plan that are FDIC insured, but most investment options are not.

 Some employer plans offer products from insurance companies that might help you in a market crash, but don’t get your hopes up.
 Insurance protection (often in the form of an annuity) for 401(k) balances is not something the majority of employers offer.
 Those guarantees are only as strong as the insurance company making the guarantee, so you’re counting on the financial strength of that company with no government backing.
 What’s more, that protection comes with extra fees, expenses, and restrictions, so you’ll want to read through disclosures carefully before you start using it.